Bounding Into Halloween Night 5: ‘A Nightmare On Elm Street’ And ‘A Nightmare On Elm Street 3: Dream Warriors’

 After some years pass by and everyone has moved on with their lives, young Tina Gray (Amanda Wyss) starts having bad dreams about a horribly scarred man who wears a fedora and a dirty red and green sweater.
 He stalks Tina through a dark boiler room and terrorizes her with a brown glove that he fashioned into a hand gauntlet that has four sharp blades welded to the end of each finger.
 It’s not as clumsy, or random as a machete, but an elegant weapon, for a more…civilized boogeyman.

 Scared out of her wits, Tina tells her friend Nancy (Heather Langenkamp) about the man of her dreams – and it turns out that Nancy has been dreaming about him too.
-And it’s not just them, as we find out that their boyfriends, Rod (Nick Corri) and Glen (and introducing Johnny Depp) have also had this guy poking around in their respective nighttime worlds.
+And it’s not just them, as we find out that their boyfriends, Rod (Nick Corri) and Glen (Johnny Depp in his first movie) have also had this guy poking around in their respective nighttime worlds.

 Glen (Johnny Depp) prepares to go to sleep for the last time in A Nightmare on Elm Street (1984), New Line Cinema